 #5: Start a Jar

-For the times when dipping into your rainy day fund just isn’t enough to help you out with unexpected expenses, use LoanConnect.
-We are Canada’s number one search engine for lending organizations, and we’ve helped out Canadians all over the country in financial emergencies.
+While building a rainy day fund is a great savings method, some unexpected expenses are too big to prepare for.
+That’s where LoanConnect can help.
+We are Canada’s number one search engine for lending organizations, and we’ve helped individuals across Canada during financial emergencies.
 Learn more about how it works here.